crypto-org-chain/chain-docs/docs/chain-details/module_overview.md

 #### `tx nft issue [denom_id] --name [denom_name] --schema [denom_schema] --from [user_address]`- **Issue a denom**
-::: details Example: Issue a new denom with specified name and schema Apart from the denom ID and the denom name, one, in most cases, should also specify the schema of the denom to illustrate the format of NFT metadata under such denom:
+::: details Example: Issue a new denom with specified name and schema
 ```bash
 $ chain-maind tx nft issue fftb2050 --name "Fortune Favours the Brave 2050" --schema '{ "Name": "string", "Description": "string" }' --from <user_address> --chain-id <chain-id>